 <ol>

-<li>Cross the wide end over the narrow.</li>
+<li>Cross the wide end over the narrow end.</li>

-<li>Pull through the loop.</li>
+<li>Pull the wide end up through the neck loop.</li>

 </ol>